albert95014/Eat2Meet/README.md

 ![](README-images/Eat2MeetInitialDesign.png)

-Simple initial design of the __Eat2Meet__ matching page.
+Simple _initial design_ of the __Eat2Meet__ matching page.

 ![](README-images/Eat2MeetLowFiPrototype.png)

-Low-Fi prototype additions include a new map background and preferences menu.
+_Low-Fi prototype_ additions include a _new map background and preferences menu_.

 ![](README-images/Eat2MeetHiFiPrototype.png)

-Hi-Fi prototype still consists of map background with added current location settings and a more refined preferences menu.
+_Hi-Fi prototype_ still consists of map background with _added current location settings and a more refined preferences menu_.

 ![](README-images/PeopleMatesOriginalMapDesign.png)

-The original map design from __Peoplemates__.
+The _original map design_ from __PeopleMates__.

 ![](README-images/PeopleMatesOriginalToolbarDesign.png)

-The original toolbar design from __Peoplemates__.
+The _original toolbar design_ from __PeopleMates__.

 ## About __Eat2Meet__

 __Eat2Meet__ matches users based on their __dining preferences and social circles__ (determined by users at sign-in).
-In addition, this app allow users to find other Eat2Meeters nearby if location and timing are concerns.
-In the future, we plan on integrating the [_Google Maps API_](https://cloud.google.com/maps-platform/) in order to make finding locations easier.
-We also plan on adding features that allow the user to link their account to [_Facebook_](https://developers.facebook.com/) so that populating social-circles is more convenient.
+In addition, this app allow users to _find other Eat2Meeters nearby_ if location and timing are concerns.
+In the future, we plan on integrating the [Google Maps API](https://cloud.google.com/maps-platform/) in order to make finding locations easier.
+We also plan on adding features that allow the user to link their account to [Facebook](https://developers.facebook.com/) so that populating social-circles is more convenient.

 ## Installation

 Be sure to first [_download_](https://developer.android.com/studio/index.html) and [_install_](https://developer.android.com/studio/install) [__Android Studio__](https://developer.android.com/studio/).

-Once you have done so, you can clone or download this repo and open it in __Android Studio__.
+Once you have done so, you can _clone or download this repo_ and open it in __Android Studio__.

 ### Building the App